Slympp/ConanLinuxScript/README.md

  	* Server custom reboots
 	* RaidsHours ON/OFF

- 	*Admins may be able in the future to handle the server from a specific channel*
+ ⋅⋅*Admins may be able in the future to handle the server with commands on a specific channel*⋅⋅

- * raidhours: Enable a daily period where raids are possible.
-You need to configure the script and run "conan crontab" *This will require a reboot of your server to apply the changements.
-Your players will be warned with a Discord message and a delay*
+ * **raidhours** : Enable a daily period where raids are possible.
+You need to configure the script and run "conan crontab" ⋅⋅*This will require a reboot of your server to apply the changements.
+Your players will be warned with a Discord message and a delay*⋅⋅

- * crontab: Enable crontabs to automate the management of your server.
+ * **crontab** : Enable crontabs to automate the management of your server.
  	* auto-restarter: Restart your server if it crashs when you're not here to restart it.
  	* auto-updater: Let the script handle updates for you.
  	* raid hours: Automate the "raidhours" task.

 # How-to-use

-### Downloading & Configuration
+## Downloading & Configuration

 Clone the repository containing the scripts, then change your current directory to where you have cloned the repository